-St. Joseph Center’s work is overseen by a dedicated Executive Management Team that consists of President & CEO Va Lecia Adams Kellum; Vice President, Finance & Administration John P. McGann; Vice President, Contract Management & New Ventures LaCheryl Porter; Vice President, Clinical Programs Erin McGinnis; Vice President, Community Programs Courtney Kanagi; Vice President, Development & Communications Paul Rubenstein; and Vice President, Operations Tifara Monroe.
+St. Joseph Center’s work is overseen by a dedicated Executive Management Team that consists of President & CEO Va Lecia Adams Kellum; Chief Operating Officer LaCheryl Porter; Vice President, Finance & Administration John P. McGann; Vice President, Community Programs Courtney Kanagi; Vice President, Development & Communications Paul Rubenstein; and Vice President, Operations Tifara Monroe.

-Vice President, Contract Management & New Ventures LaCheryl Porteris a native of Los Angeles and has extensive experience in housing for special needs, low income and homeless populations.
+Chief Operating Officer LaCheryl Porter is a native of Los Angeles and has extensive experience in housing for special needs, low income and homeless populations.
 She began her housing career as a Housing Advocate for people with AIDS/HIV in San Francisco.
 LaCheryl went on to work in more administrative positions with the Oakland Housing Authority and as a private practice attorney where she took on cases that involved housing, real estate, landlord/tenant disputes and contracts.
 LaCheryl has deep knowledge in many aspects of permanent supportive housing and affordable housing from her experience as a Project Manager at the Community Development Commission for Los Angeles County and Skid Row Housing Trust, where she was the Director of Resident Programs, overseeing services to residents in 1600 units of permanent supportive housing.
 LaCheryl holds a BA from Cal State Long Beach, a JD from New College of California and is a member of the California State Bar.
 La Cheryl is heading St. Joseph Center’s strategic initiatives related to housing developer partnerships, and resource management.

 Vice President, Finance & Administration John P. McGann brings significant experience in both the public and private sector.
 Before joining St. Joseph Center, John was the Vice President of Finance and Administration for Didi Hirsch Mental Health Services.
 Prior to working at Didi Hirsch, John served for 13 years as Vice President of Finance and Administration for Frantz Medical Development, a designer and manufacturer of medical devices and surgical equipment.
 Before joining Frantz Medical, John was the Chief Financial Officer of the Cleveland Museum of Art, a non-profit cultural and educational institution.
 John began his business career with the accounting firm KPMG after receiving his degree in business administration from Kent State University.
 While at KPMG, he earned his CPA certificate and was responsible for a broad spectrum of clients from the for-profit and not-for-profit sectors.
 He also served as an instructor in the Firm’s national training program.
 In addition to his professional career responsibilities, John was president of the Alumni Advisory Council to the College of Business at Kent State and was a director and president of the NE Ohio Chapter of the Financial Executives Institute.
 He has also served on the boards of several not-for-profit social service and United Way Agencies.

 Vice President, Development & Communications Paul Rubenstein has worked in nonprofit fundraising for more than 15 years.
-He manages St. Joseph Center’s private fundraising efforts and oversees in-kind donations and volunteer services.
+He manages St. Joseph Center’s private fundraising efforts and pursuit of public funding sources, oversees in-kind donations and volunteer services, and directs communications efforts.
 Before joining St. Joseph Center’s development staff in 2004 he worked with City Garage Theatre in Santa Monica, an acclaimed alternative ensemble that the LA Weekly called the “Best Theatre Company in Los Angeles.”
 At City Garage he obtained the company’s first public arts funding from Los Angeles County and implemented fundamental development strategies, including audience surveys and an annual campaign, for an organization that had little existing fundraising infrastructure.